-For many people winter is a down and depressing time.
+For many people, winter is a down and depressing time.
 Often we don’t want to go out and contend with bad roads or cold weather.
 We end up cooped up in our homes, in the dark, getting lonely.
 For lots of us, it also means the loss of our usual hobbies and activities that rejuvenate us like hiking, golfing, gardening, and many other outdoor activities.
 As a result, our mood often takes a downturn and we can get to feeling depressed.

-For others, winters spells the onset of Seasonal Affective Disorder (SAD), a subtype of depression that occurs seasonally due to the reduction in exposure to sunlight.
-Late sunrise and early sunset has many of us going to work in the dark and returning home in the dark.
+For others, winters spell the onset of Seasonal Affective Disorder (SAD), a subtype of depression that occurs seasonally due to the reduction in exposure to sunlight.
+Late sunrise and early sunset have many of us going to work in the dark and returning home in the dark.
 Being covered in pants and long sleeves also reduces the amount of skin that can soak up the vitamin D that sunlight does provide.
 These variables induce a change in body chemistry that drives this depression.
 The only upside is that it lifts naturally in the spring and summer months.

 If you are looking for some ways to beat the winter blues, here are some ideas that have some science and research behind them.

 Despite how the holidays are portrayed on television and in the movies, they often create a lot of stress for people.
 Research says that 8 out of 10 Americans are expected to feel stressed out by the holidays.
 Nearly two-thirds of people claim that the holidays create financial stress in their lives.
 Upwards of 40% report eating unhealthy during the holidays in large part due to stress.
 Spending time with family and relatives, although enjoyable on one hand, often fuels stress on the other hand as old family dynamics are recreated and played out.
 Almost 65% of people say that the lack of time to plan and prepare for the holidays is one of the top stressors during the holiday seasons.
 This year, try to take a proactive approach to keep your stress more manageable and in check.
 Talk with family members early on to coordinate dates, times, and locations.
 Start meal planning 2-3 weeks ahead of time so you have plenty of time to shop for food and get supplies.
-Consider splitting up the meal and have each family member bring a couple items.
+Consider splitting up the meal and have each family member bring a couple of items.
 This will be much more affordable for everyone and you won’t have to try to prepare and cook so many dishes on the day of.
-Gift giving is a wonderful expression of love and appreciation, however, don’t feel obligated to out-do yourself from last year.
-Talk to family members, set a spending limit that everyone is comfortable with, read more
+Gift-giving is a wonderful expression of love and appreciation, however, don’t feel obligated to out-do yourself from last year.
+Talk to family members, set a spending limit that everyone is comfortable with, and consid read more

 Ensuring that you have a network of supportive people in your life is critically important.
 There are mountains of research confirming the value and benefits of having a strong support network.
 Many people utilize their support network as a way to manage stress, as a means of self-care, and a venue to process and regulate their emotions.
 A good support system can also be a sounding board to vent to, as well as check our thinking and conclusions.
-Beyond simply having a network of people, it is also important to make sure you have carefully vetted them out over time to ensure that they are safe and trustworthy.
-High quality people in your support network are mentally and emotionally safe; meaning they are kind, caring, supportive, and non-judgmental.
+Beyond simply having a network of people, it is also important to make sure you have carefully vetted them out overtime to ensure that they are safe and trustworthy.
+High-quality people in your support network are mentally and emotionally safe; meaning they are kind, caring, supportive, and non-judgmental.
 You can share things and be vulnerable knowing you will not be ridiculed, judged, or belittled by them.
 You also want to choose to surround yourself with trustworthy people who have proven to be honest, dependable, and reliable.
 You don’t have to be a social butterfly or an extravert to create a solid support system.
 Having 3-6 really close people is often adequate for most people.
-Support networks also require on-going maintenance.
-Relationships that are not nurtured tend to fade and be less accessible when we need them.
-In today’s global economy it is more common that people will move away for work or travel seaso read more